KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 The providers run independently so one unavailable provider does not disable the entire protection flow.

+On top of that protection chain, the runtime also supports user-facing download flows that aim to reduce unnecessary friction for trusted sources such as GitHub while keeping the browser's local protection checks in place.

+### Context menus

+The browser shell builds page and tab context menus in the main process by using Electron menu primitives instead of delegating those menus to untrusted page content.

+The current context-menu layer supports:

+* dynamic page menus based on whether the user clicked a link, image, media element, editable field, or general page surface
+* tab-strip menus for tab creation, duplication, pinning, muting, moving tabs to a new window, split-view actions, and close variants
+* a lightweight Chromium-style interaction model that stays within the local browser shell

+### Shell theming and toolbar controls

+The browser shell now supports multiple muted built-in themes rather than a single dark-mode toggle.
+Theme selection is owned by the main process, persisted with browser state, and applied by the renderer through CSS custom properties.

+Toolbar visibility is also persisted separately from the bookmark bar so users can hide the main button row while still keeping address-bar access and the quick-access `»` menu available.

+### Passkey and WebAuthn compatibility

+The runtime relies on Chromium and Electron secure-context behavior for passkey-compatible sites rather than implementing a custom authentication system.

+That means the browser architecture is designed to allow supported websites to use normal WebAuthn APIs and operating-system authenticator flows such as Windows Hello, while keeping those authentication exchanges between the site, Chromium, and the platform authenticator.

 ### Memory safeguards

 Inactive BrowserView tabs already use background throttling.
 The runtime now adds a second layer that can suspend hidden tabs under sustained tab-count or working-set pressure, then restore them automatically when the user returns to them.

+This is especially relevant on streaming-heavy sites because the memory guard and tab suspension logic are intended to reduce overall working-set growth without changing the core BrowserView tab model.

 ### Music Player